What is Hyperconverged Infrastructure (HCI)?

 Hyperconverged infrastructure (HCI) is a combination of servers and storage into a distributed infrastructure platform with intelligent software to create flexible building blocks that replace legacy infrastructure consisting of separate servers, storage networks, and storage arrays.
 More specifically, it combines commodity datacenter server hardware with locally attached storage devices (spinning disk or flash) and is powered by a distributed software layer to eliminate common pain points associated with legacy infrastructure.

-HCI converges the entire datacenter stack, including compute, storage, storage networking, and virtualization.
+HCI converges the entire datacenter stack, including compute, storage, storage networking, and virtualisation.
 More specifically, it combines commodity datacenter server hardware with locally attached storage devices (spinning disk or flash) and is powered by a distributed software layer to eliminate common pain points associated with legacy infrastructure.
 Complex and expensive legacy infrastructure is replaced by a distributed platform running on industry-standard commodity servers that enables enterprises to size their workloads precisely and to scale flexibly as needed.
 Each server, also known as a node, includes x86 processors with SSDs and HDDs.
 Software running on each node distributes all operating functions across the cluster for superior performance and resilience.

 Hardware platform configurations are available to fit any workload by independently scaling the various resources (CPU, RAM, and storage) and can be provisioned with or without GPU for graphics acceleration.
 All nodes include flash to optimize storage performance, and all-flash nodes are available to deliver maximum I/O throughput with minimum latency for all enterprise applications.

 In addition to the distributed storage and compute platform, HCI solutions also include a management pane to enable you to easily administer HCI resources from a single interface.
-This eliminates the need for separate management solutions for servers, storage, storage networks, and virtualization.
+This eliminates the need for separate management solutions for servers, storage, storage networks, and virtualisation.

 But as organizations have grown increasingly dependent on technology, traditional SAN-based infrastructure can no longer keep up with IT needs.
 It’s complex, unwieldy, and can’t scale as flexibly or efficiently as IT teams need to keep up with changing business priorities.